maotar/Binance-Advanced-Trading-Options/README.md

 SYMBOL || [c] (current bid price) || [s] (stop price)|| [p/l] profit/loss %

+(**if trader window is active you can adjust the stop price on the fly by using the up and down arrows on your keyboard**)

 ### Stop-HiLo:

 Same as Stop-Market except for the info displayed in tracking mode :